Green That Life

 Chemical dependency.
 Your lawn can become dependent on some of these chemicals, ultimately needing more and more to sustain that green, manicured look.

 Indiscriminate killer.
 Pesticides also destroy natural pesticides: insects.
-These toxic products don’t differentiate between good and bad bugs.
-So that ladybug, honeybee, or other beneficial insect that you want for a healthy yard is killed off along with other garden pests.
+These toxic products don’t differentiate between good and bad bugs, so the ladybugs, honeybees, or other beneficial insects that help protect your healthy yard are killed, along with other garden pests.

 No boundaries.
 You may think, well, those toxic chemicals are outside, so as long as I’m careful and wait a few days after application, I’ll be fine.
 Unfortunately, it doesn’t work that way.